Tidal power: Tidal barrage

 Installing a barrage may change the shoreline within the bay or estuary, affecting a large ecosystem that depends on tidal flats.
 Inhibiting the flow of water in and out of the bay, there may also be less flushing of the bay or estuary, causing additional turbidity (suspended solids) and less saltwater, which may result in the death of fish that act as a vital food source to birds and mammals.
 Migrating fish may also be unable to access breeding streams, and may attempt to pass through the turbines.
 The same acoustic concerns apply to tidal barrages.
 Decreasing shipping accessibility can become a socio-economic issue, though locks can be added to allow slow passage.
 However, the barrage may improve the local economy by increasing land access as a bridge.
 Calmer waters may also allow better recreation in the bay or estuary.
 In August 2004, a humpback whale swam through the open sluice gate of the Annapolis Royal Generating Station at slack tide, ending up trapped for several days before eventually finding its way out to the Annapolis Basin.

 Tidal lagoon

 Environmentally, the main concerns are blade strike on fish attempting to enter the lagoon, the acoustic output from turbines, and changes in sedimentation processes.
 However, all these effects are localized and do not affect the entire estuary or bay.

 Corrosion

 Saltwater causes corrosion in metal parts.
 It can be difficult to maintain tidal stream generators due to their size and depth in the water.
 The use of corrosion-resistant materials such as stainless steels, high-nickel alloys, copper-nickel alloys, nickel-copper alloys and titanium can greatly reduce, or eliminate corrosion damage.
+Composite materials could also be used, as composites do not corrode and could provide lightweight, durable structures for tidal power.
+Composite materials are being evaluated for tidal power.

 Mechanical fluids, such as lubricants, can leak out, which may be harmful to the marine life nearby.
 Proper maintenance can minimize the number of harmful chemicals that may enter the environment.